Table of Contents

 What are Dative prepositions?

-These prepositions always come with the dative case: mit ,bei, von, seit, zu, außer, nach, gegenüber, aus, ab.
-You can read more about them in detail:here
+Dative prepositions always come with the dative case: mit ,bei, von, seit, zu, außer, nach, gegenüber, aus, ab.

 Do genitive prepositions play the same role?